 Ari’s dissertation research leveraged her training in nutrition and systems science to examine the roles of caregivers and community stakeholder networks in childhood obesity prevention efforts.
 Her dissertation work was supported by the New Balance Foundation, the Tufts Clinical and Translational Science Institute, and the Boston Nutrition Obesity Research Center.
-During her doctoral training, Ari also served as student co-chair and evaluation co-lead of a university-wide initiative aiming to catalyze transdisciplinary collaboration for global obesity research.
+During her doctoral training, Ari also served as student co-chair of a university-wide initiative aiming to catalyze transdisciplinary collaboration for global obesity research.

 Prior to graduate school, Ari worked as a research trainee in ovarian cancer epidemiology at Brigham and Women’s Hospital in Boston, MA and Roswell Park Comprehensive Cancer Center in Buffalo, NY.

 Ari received her doctoral and master’s degrees in nutrition from the Friedman School of Nutrition Science and Policy at Tufts University in Boston, MA.
 She also holds a master’s degree in public health from Tufts University School of Medicine and a bachelor’s degree in chemistry from Hobart and William Smith Colleges in Geneva, NY.

 - Korn AR, Blake KD, D'Angelo H, Reedy J, Oh A. Prevalence and correlates of US adult public opinion on restricting junk food advertising to children on social media: 2020 Health Information National Trends Survey.
 Public Health Nutr.
 2021 Nov;24(16):5534-5538. doi: 1017/S1368980021003359.